-The Gerald Hauser Award is a national award that is presented to an outstanding graduate student paper at the biennial RSA conference to recognize the best essay by a graduate student delivered at the conference.
+The Gerard Hauser Award is a national award that is presented to an outstanding graduate student paper at the biennial RSA conference to recognize the best essay by a graduate student delivered at the conference.
 A graduate student may submit no more than one essay for consideration for this award at an RSA conference.

 The following criteria are used in the selection of the submissions:

 - significance to rhetorical studies (historical, critical, theoretical,and/or pedagogical),

 - ample engagement with germane primary and secondary sources,